FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 # Creating NGSI-LD Data Models

-Within the FIWARE platform, every entity represents the state of a physical or conceptural object.
+Within the FIWARE platform, every entity represents the state of a physical or conceptual object.
 Each entity provides the digital twin of an object which exists in the real world.

 Although the each data entity within your context will vary according to your use case, the common structure within each data entity should be standardized order to promote reuse.
 The Fundamentals for FIWARE Data Model design do not change.
-Typically each entity will consist of an `id`, a `type`, a series of **Property** atttributes representing context data which changes over time and a series of **Relationship** atttributes which represent connections between existing entities.
+Typically each entity will consist of an `id`, a `type`, a series of **Property** attributes representing context data which changes over time and a series of **Relationship** attributes which represent connections between existing entities.

 It is perhaps best to illustrate this using an example.
 The Underlying Data Models can be created using many different